Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 Pipeline Architecture

-The full pipeline is orchestrated end-to-end by workflow.bat, which runs seven stages in order, each consuming the previous stage's artifacts:
+The full pipeline is orchestrated end-to-end by workflow.sh, which runs eight stages in order, each consuming the previous stage's artifacts.
+Every stage script lives under pipeline/:

 flowchart TD subgraph prep["Prerequisite (run once)"] DS["dataset/store_datasets.py